hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

   tms:
     - channel: testchannel # Channel identifier within the specified network
       namespace: zkat # Namespace identifier within the specified channel
       # Network identifier this TMS refers to.
-It must match the identifier of a Fabric or Orion netowkr
+It must match the identifier of a Fabric or Orion network
       network: default
       # Wallets associated with this TMS
       wallets: